maroskutschy/Jasecu/README.md

 you will just see messages in the logs informing that it can't send results, but there will be no failures related to it.

+Sending results to Reportportal.io works only if you run tests as JUnit test or maven build, it does not work when you run it as Feature/Scenario from IntelliJ Cucumber for Java plugin